-- Considering matters referred to it by officers, the Council, its committees or subcommittees, including reports and policy and bylaw proposals relating to the provision of council services within the Board's area; and - Making submissions or recommendations in response to those matters as appropriate. - Appoint a local liaison person responsible for community housing.
+- Considering matters referred to it by officers, the Council, its committees or subcommittees, including reports and policy and bylaw proposals relating to the provision of council services within the Board's area; and - Making submissions or recommendations in response to those matters as appropriate.

-The Chairperson of each Community Development Area Subcommittee is delegated with the following additional responsibilities:
+The Chairperson of each Community Board is delegated with the following additional responsibilities:

-- Approval of leases, rental agreements and the rollover of existing contracts under \$1,000; - Engaging with Community Development Area Subcommittee members to make submissions to the Council on behalf of the Community Development Area Subcommittee where a submission period is outside of the Community Development Area Subcommittee meeting cycle.
-Where a Chairperson is unable to base a submission on a consensus among Community Development Area Subcommittee members, a Community Development Area Subcommittee meeting must be held.
+- Approval of leases, rental agreements and the rollover of existing contracts under \$1,000; - Engaging with Community Board members to make submissions to the Council on behalf of the Community Board where a submission period is outside of the Community Board meeting cycle.
+Where a Chairperson is unable to base a submission on a consensus among Community Board members, a Community Board meeting must be held.